Meet The Board

 Marcia Zeiger, OTR/L is a current board member with the ACN.
 She is employed with Powerback Rehabilitation as a Clinical Director and has achieved clinical recognition within Powerback as a Master Clinician in Dementia.
 She enjoys teaching others in order to assist in improving the quality of life of residents; frequently lecturing on topics such as Occupational Therapy’s Role in Dementia Management, Pain Management, Interprofessional Pain Management, and Seating/Positioning.

-Allison Sullivan, MSOT, CAGS, DOT, Lead Faculty of Occupational Therapy at American International College in Springfield, MA.
+Allison Sullivan, DOT, MSOT, OTR/L, ECMH-E®, Lead Faculty of Occupational Therapy at American International College in Springfield, MA.

-As a community-engaged scholar, Dr. Sullivan sits on the boards of the Martin Luther King Jr Family Services of Springfield, Allen Cognitive Network, and The Lighthouse, a psychosocial clubhouse in Springfield.
-Dr. Sullivan serves as president of the Human Rights Committee for Viability, Inc., an organization which provides day habilitation services and programs across the US.
-Dr. Sullivan has also have been a certified group exercise and yoga instructor (RYT) for many years.
+Allison is a member of the Endorsement Committee for the Massachusetts Alliance for Infant Mental Health (Mass AIMH).
+She sits on the boards of the Martin Luther King Family Services of Springfield, Allen Cognitive Network, and The Lighthouse, a psychosocial clubhouse in Springfield.
+She is President of the Human Rights Committee for Viability, Inc., an organization which provides day habilitation services and programs across the US.
+Dr. Sullivan is a proud member of the OT Leaders and Legacies Society, an international, intentional community dedicated to the advancement of occupational therapy.

-Heather Johnsons is AFWC, assistant professor and academic chair for the RMU OTA-MOT Bridge program.
+Heather Johnsons is AFWC, assistant professor for the RMU OTA-MOT Bridge program.
 In her commitment to non-pharmacological interventions, she has trained in several CHAIHs.
 She has a special interest in addressing health related quality of life issues for persons with autoimmune disorders, dementia and mental illness.

 She just completed the RMU Health Practitioner Education Certificate Program.
 Her current research interests include topics related to higher education (healthcare, clinical education, ipe, hybrid learning), assessments and intervention related to clients with autoimmune or functional cognitive performance difficulties, the arts in medicine, and CHAIHs with occupational therapy.